HelloWorld-1017/HelloWorld-1017.github.io/README.md

 # README

-This repository was created at 16 July 2022, and is supporting my personal blog website: [What a starry night~](https://helloworld-1017.github.io/).
+This repository was created on 16 July 2022, and is supporting my personal blog website: [What a starry night~](https://helloworld-1017.github.io/).
 The website is based on Jekyll theme [mmistakes/minimal-mistakes - GitHub](https://github.com/mmistakes/minimal-mistakes) by Michael Rose *et al.*

 To my mind, writing things down is to forget it and carry on.
 If lucky, I hope these dots could be connected one day when I looking backward.